Latin omega

 Latin omega, or simply omega, is an additional letter of the Latin alphabet, based on the lowercase shape of the Greek letter omega ω.
 It was included as a Latin letter in the Mann and Dalby 1982 revision of the African Reference Alphabet and has been used as such in some publications in the Kulango languages in Côte d'Ivoire in the 1990s.
 In other Kulango publications the letters V with hook Ʋ or Latin upsilon Ʊ are found instead.

-The Italian humanist Giovan Giωrgio Trissino proposed in 1524 a reform of Italian orthography that included lowercase and uppercase omega for the open o sound (/it/).
+The Italian humanist Giovan Giꞷrgio Trissino proposed in 1524 a reform of Italian orthography that included lowercase and uppercase omega for the open o sound (/it/).

 He later reassigned it to the closed o (/it/).

+A variation of Latin omega, with a loop has been used within the Initial Teaching Alphabet since the 1960s to represent (the vowel in boot) alongside standard Latin omega, which represents (the vowel in book).